CenturyLink vs. RCN

 - Washington, D.C.

 Every year, HighSpeedInternet.com surveys high-speed internet customers about their experiences with their Internet Service Provider.
-Our latest survey discloses customers’ opinions on internet speed, reliability, installation and setup, billing practices, and customer support.
+Our annual survey discloses customers’ opinions on internet speed, reliability, installation and setup, billing practices, and customer support.
 Customers’ answers range from one star to five, with one being the worst and five being the best.*

 *RCN’s fiber-based internet is such a limited offering that its results aren’t featured in the survey.

 CenturyLink’s DSL service comes in last for speed among all the providers we surveyed.
 That’s likely because most of its customers have DSL internet, which maxes out at 100 Mbps speeds and often is much slower.
 However, CenturyLink also has fiber internet, which achieves much faster speeds and gets a more positive response.
 Customers who use fibers specifically give it a 3.7 rating.

 Technical Support & Customer Service

 Advantages & disadvantages

 - Widespread availability